Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Limitations and Future Work

 \section{Limitations and Future Work}

-This study provides early insight into the emerging role of GenAI in newswork collaboration, but several limitations should be noted.
+This study provides early and exploratory insight into the emerging role of GenAI in collaborative newswork.
+As an exploratory qualitative investigation, our findings illuminate emergent patterns in how journalists personally experiment with GenAI and how these practices create both tensions and opportunities for collaboration.
+However, this exploratory nature also brings several limitations that point toward important directions for future research.

 First, our sample is limited to Chinese newsrooms, which operate within a distinct media system shaped by strong institutional norms and political constraints.
-While many of the structural and cultural dynamics we observed may resonate globally, future research should examine how GenAI adoption varies across different media ecosystems, including commercial, public service, and nonprofit news organizations in democratic contexts.
-Examining related sectors such as education, law, or healthcare could also offer valuable contrasts in how GenAI is adopted into collaborative practices in high-stakes domains.
+While many of the structural and cultural dynamics we observed may resonate globally, our findings could not be interpreted as universally representative.
+Future work could examine how GenAI adoption varies across different media ecosystems, including commercial, public service, and nonprofit news organizations in democratic contexts.
+Comparative studies could further explore how political systems, regulatory environments, and organizational cultures shape the institutionalization of GenAI-supported collaboration.
+Examining related sectors such as education, law, or healthcare may also reveal contrasting pathways for incorporating GenAI into high-stakes collaborative practices.

-Second, our recruitment strategy and study design may have favored journalists who used GenAI directly and were relatively open or positive toward GenAI.
-Because many participants were recruited through personal networks and snowball sampling, those who were skeptical, disengaged, or more deeply concerned about GenAI’s risks may be underrepresented.
+Second, our recruitment strategy and study design may have favored journalists who were already using GenAI directly and were relatively open or positive toward experimenting with it.
+Because many participants were recruited through personal networks and snowball sampling, those who are skeptical, disengaged, or more deeply concerned about GenAI may be underrepresented.
 This limitation is compounded by the reliance on self-reported accounts, which can introduce biases in how participants frame their own practices and attitudes.
-Future work should seek to incorporate more diverse perspectives, including journalists who resist or avoid GenAI, and combine self-reports with direct observation or usage data to mitigate these biases.
+Future work could seek to incorporate more diverse perspectives, including journalists who resist, avoid, or strategically withhold GenAI use, and could combine interviews with direct observation, trace data, or system logs to mitigate self-report bias.

+Third, while our findings speculate on possible future workflows and organizational coordination, we lack deployment-based or behavioral data to demonstrate whether the proposed collaborative mechanisms would indeed enhance multi-party trust, coordination, or efficiency in practice.
+Our analysis identifies potential workflows and cultural transformations, but empirical evidence from real-world deployment or longitudinal observation is needed to validate whether these workflows truly support collaborative accountability, reduce invisible labor, or shift newsroom culture.
+Future work could therefore explore the design, prototyping, and in situ deployment of collaborative GenAI systems, studying how such systems are appropriated, resisted, or reshaped over time.